bbbbbbzhou/DuDoRNet/README.md

 This repository contains the PyTorch implementation of DuDoRNet.

 ### Citation
-If you use this code for your research, please cite:
+If you use this code for your research or project, please cite:

 	@inproceedings{zhou2020dudornet,
 	  title={DuDoRNet: Learning a Dual-Domain Recurrent Network for Fast MRI Reconstruction with Deep T1 Prior},